 Helicopter-borne magnetic and radiometric surveys.

-Detailed Mobile Metal Ion (MMI) geochemical sampling programme on a 200m by 50m grid.
+Detailed Mobile Metal Ion (MMI) geochemical sampling programme on a 200 metre by 50 metre grid.

 Environmental baseline studies.